The theory of multiple intelligences was proposed

 can hide a mathematical intelligence potentially higher than that of a child

-who quickly memorizes the multiplication table despite a less
+memorizes the multiplication table despite a less

 detailed understanding of the process of multiplication.